-If you want to hire an immigration lawyer to help you apply for citizenship, the lawyer is probably going to charge you a fee for his or her services.
+If you want to hire an immigration lawyer to help you apply for U.S. citizenship, the lawyer is probably going to charge you a fee for his or her services.
 You can shop around, but be prepared to pay anywhere from a couple hundred dollars to a couple thousand.
-See, for instance, Who Should NOT Apply for Naturalized U.S. Citizenship (Without Talking to a Lawyer First).

 Do not spend money hiring anyone who is not an immigration lawyer or who is not someone authorized to represent you in front of USCIS.
 If you like gambling your money like that, go to a casino instead.
 At least the casino won't mess up your citizenship.

 You might not need to spend any money getting the documents necessary for your citizenship application, but it's possible you might have to.
 Any documents that are in a foreign language have to be translated into English, so if you don't know anyone who will do it for free, you'll have to pay a translation service.

 If you have an arrest or conviction history that has to be documented, the court may charge you a small fee to get a certified copy of the records they have.
 Most of the tax documents you'll need are available for free from the appropriate government agency upon request, but copies of older returns will cost money to obtain.